Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 After admiring the back of the Church to St. James, continue on the Rúa Santiago and look for the first blue Camino sign, with the yellow directional arrow on the wall of the building shown in the photo below.

-Turn left here onto the small pedestrian street shown.
+Turn left here, as directed, onto the small pedestrian street shown.
 Walk through a small plaza with a statue, the Fuente de Deseo in the center.
 This plaza is called the Praza do Xeneral Azcárraga and was named after a famous general.
 The plaza in the old city was a center for commerce in the late 1800's most notably for the sale of flour.
 It is a very inviting and shady place lined with banana and ash trees.

 Turn Left Here Toward the Praza do Xeneral Azcárraga on day one of the La Coruña Arm of the Camino InglésTurn Left Here Toward the Praza do Xeneral Azcárraga